Amanmalik444/InstaClone/README.md

 # InstaClone made using MERN stack.

-Deployed it on heroku, contact me for link.
+Deployed it on heroku, <a href="https://ig11.herokuapp.com/login"> Click here to Login </a>